plamzi/AreaList-GTM/README.md

 Features via built-in persistence and configurable GTM dataLayer pushes.

+<h4>Requirements:</h4>

+jQuery 1.0 or later has to be loaded & available on the page prior to including the main AreaList script.

 <h4>Example:</h4>

 Create a GTM custom tag in your container of choice: